An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Related Works

 \item \textbf{Suboptimal Feature Representation:} Transforming raw signals into images can result in information loss even within a single channel.
-Domain-specific transforms, such as the audio-oriented Mel scale, suppress high-frequency details that are essential for distinguishing $\Phi$-OTDR events, thereby compromising the fidelity and discriminative power of the input representation.
+Specifically, in a common strategy borrowed from the audio domain, transforms such as the audio-oriented Mel scale, suppress high-frequency details that are essential for distinguishing $\Phi$-OTDR events, thereby compromising the fidelity and discriminative power of the input representation.

-\item \textbf{Inefficient or Ineffective Feature Learning:} A difficult trade-off persists between model expressiveness and computational efficiency.
-Standard CNNs lack the ability to dynamically emphasize the most salient spatial channels, whereas more powerful sequential models such as LSTMs or Transformers incur high computational complexity and inference latency, making them impractical for real-time deployment. \end{itemize}
+\item \textbf{Inefficient or Ineffective Feature Learning:}A difficult trade-off persists between model expressiveness and computational efficiency.
+On one hand, standard CNNs, while efficient, often treat all channels uniformly, lacking the ability to dynamically emphasize the most salient spatial channels.
+On the other hand, the more powerful sequential models, such as LSTMs and Transformers, solve for expressiveness but incur prohibitive computational complexity and inference latency, making them impractical for real-time deployment. \end{itemize}

-To overcome these challenges, we first address Issues 1 and 2 by introducing a multi-channel spectrogram representation.
+To overcome these challenges, we address the first two limitations by introducing a multi-channel spectrogram representation.
 This representation preserves the parallel spatial structure by treating each fiber location as a distinct image channel and employs a linear, high-fidelity frequency mapping without domain-specific bias.
 The resulting data structure unifies spatial information (across channels) with temporal–frequency dynamics (within each spectrogram), providing both a richer and more faithful foundation for feature learning.

-Building upon this optimized input, we address Issue 3 by developing STFT-AECNN, an attention-enhanced CNN architecture.
+Building upon this optimized input, we address the third limitation by developing STFT-AECNN, an attention-enhanced CNN architecture.
 The model incorporates a Spatial Efficient Attention Module (SEAM) that adaptively evaluates the relevance of each channel, allowing the network to focus on the most discriminative information.
-In this way, STFT-AECNN achieves a favorable balance between accuracy and efficiency—avoiding the complexity of purely sequential models—while ensuring suitability for real-time, large-scale deployment in IoT-enabled distributed acoustic sensing systems.
+In this way, STFT-AECNN achieves a favorable balance between accuracy and efficiency—avoiding the complexity of purely sequential models—while ensuring suitability for real-time, large-scale deployment in edge-based distributed acoustic sensing systems.